keestra-ke/Citizens-Fc/README.md

 # Citizens-Fc
-Official website for The Citizens Concerting Football Club
+Official website for The Chandaria converting Football Club